expo/expo/docs/versions/unversioned/sdk/av.md

     -   `volume` : the desired volume of the audio for this media.
 This value must be between `0.0` (silence) and `1.0` (maximum volume).
     -   `isMuted` : a boolean describing if the audio of this media should be muted.
     -   `isLooping` : a boolean describing if the media should play once (`false`) or loop indefinitely (`true`).
+    -   `androidImplementation` : underlying implementation to use (when set to `MediaPlayer` it uses [Android's MediaPlayer](https://developer.android.com/reference/android/media/MediaPlayer.html), uses [ExoPlayer](https://google.github.io/ExoPlayer/) otherwise).
+You may need to use this property if you're trying to play an item unsupported by ExoPlayer ([formats supported by ExoPlayer](https://google.github.io/ExoPlayer/supported-formats.html), [formats supported by Android's MediaPlayer](https://developer.android.com/guide/appendix/media-formats.html#formats-table)).
+Note that setting this property takes effect only when the AV object is just being created (toggling its value later will do nothing). _[Android only]_

     Note that a `rate` different than `1.0` is currently only available on Android API version 23 and later and iOS.